-And with this recipe, you can jazz up the typical minty drink by adding raspberries and raspberry rum.
+And with this recipe, you can jazz up the typically minty drink with raspberries and raspberry rum.

 20. Raspberry Mimosa

-This stunningly beautiful, entirely elegant mimosa is perfect for any formal occasion.
+This stunningly beautiful, entirely elegant mimosa is perfect for formal occasions.

-However, it’s also so easy to make and so tasty that you’ll want to make it all the time.
+But it’s so easy to make and so tasty, you’ll want to make it all the time.

-The drink is super sweet, super red, and super delicious.
-Plus, it just looks fantastic with its sugared rim and frosty, frothy top.
+It’s super sweet, super red, and super delicious.
+Plus, it looks fantastic with its sugared rim and frosty, frothy top.